 The ACA requires most employers sponsoring group health plans to report certain plan coverage information to the IRS and to provide statements to employees.
-The Sections 6055 and 6056 reporting requirements are meant to facilitate the enforcement of the ACA's employer mandate and individual mandate (prior to 2019) and to assist the federally facilitated and state-run health insurance marketplaces in making premium tax credit and cost-sharing subsidy determinations.
-Employers should prepare to fulfill ACA reporting obligations by familiarizing themselves with the rules, collecting employee information, and establishing processes and procedures to handle the reporting.
-Employers should work closely with their benefits consultants, payroll service providers, and reporting vendors in that preparation.
+The Sections 6055 and 6056 reporting requirements facilitate the enforcement of the ACA employer mandate (and, prior to 2019, the federal individual mandate) and assist the federally facilitated and state-run health insurance marketplaces in making premium tax credit and cost-sharing subsidy determinations.
+Employers that are subject to ACA reporting requirements should familiarize themselves with the rules and establish standard operating procedures to handle the reporting.
+Employers should work closely with their benefits consultants, payroll service providers, and reporting vendors to ensure accurate and timely annual filing and distribution of ACA forms.